Benchmarking End-To-End Performance of AI-Based Chip Placement Algorithms: Related Work

 \section{Related Work}

 \textbf{Datasets} Some well-known EDA conferences, such as ISPD and ICCAD, host contests addressing EDA challenges and offer benchmarks with processed data for researchers.
 However, in the early years (e.g., ISPD2005~\citep{ispd2005} and ICCAD2004~\citep{adya2009iccad}), the provided datasets used overly simplified \texttt{Bookshelf} formats, which are abstracted versions of the actual design kits.
 Therefore, we cannot evaluate the final PPA of the placement results on those datasets.
 Recently, ISPD2015~\citep{2015ispd} and ICCAD2015~\citep{iccad2015} have offered benchmarks and datasets closer to real-world applications, including necessary netlist, library, and design exchange files, broadening their utility slightly.
 Nevertheless, they still lack the essential information (e.g., necessary design kits) to run the open-source EDA tools such as OpenROAD~\citep{kahng2021openroad}.
 Beyond these conferences, some other datasets have been developed in various directions.
 For example, the EPFL~\citep{epfl} benchmarks and the larger OpenABC-D \cite{openabc} dataset concentrated on synthetic netlists, primarily for testing modern logic optimization tools with a focus on logic synthesis.
-CircuitNet 2.0 \cite{circuitnet}, on the other hand, shifted the focus towards providing multi-modal data for prediction tasks, enhancing the capability for various prediction tasks through the use of diverse data modalities.
+CircuitNet 2.0 \citep{circuitnet}, on the other hand, shifted the focus towards providing multi-modal data for prediction tasks, enhancing the capability for various prediction tasks through the use of diverse data modalities.
 Compared with previous efforts, our proposed dataset focuses on the entire EDA workflow.
-It provides complete files for each case and necessary design kits, such as timing constraints, library files, and LEF files, offering a comprehensive dataset that supports all stages of design and fosters a more integrated approach to chip design and evaluation.
+As shown in Table~\ref{comparison}, a comparison between our dataset and mainstream datasets highlights the distinctions.
+It provides complete files for each case and necessary design kits, such as timing constraints, library files, and LEF files, offering a comprehensive dataset that supports all stages of physical implementation and fosters a more integrated approach to chip design and evaluation.

 \textbf{Placement Algorithms} Recent advancements in AI technology within the EDA field have led to a variety of AI-based chip placement algorithms.
 (1) Black-Box Optimization methods.
 Simulated Annealing~\citep{cheng2023assessment} provides a probabilistic method for finding a good approximation of the global optimum.
 Wire-Mask-Guided Black-Box Optimization~\citep{bbo2023} uses a wire-mask-guided greedy procedure to optimize macro placement efficiently.
 (2) Analytical methods.
 DREAMPlace~\citep{dreamplace2019} uses deep learning toolkits to achieve over a 30x speedup in placement tasks.
 AutoDMP~\citep{autodmp2023} leverages DREAMPlace for the concurrent placement of macros and standard cells, enhancing macro placement quality.
 (3) Reinforcement Learning methods.
 MaskPlace~\citep{maskplace2022} treats chip placement as a visual representation learning problem, reducing wirelength and ensuring zero overlaps.
 ChiPFormer~\citep{chipformer2023} employs offline reinforcement learning, fine-tuning on unseen chips for better efficiency.
 The evaluation of these algorithms mainly focuses on intermediate metrics.
 In contrast, we utilized the \textit{end-to-end performance} to evaluate six existing AI-based chip placement algorithms, encompassing a significant portion of mainstream AI-based placement algorithms.